-The completion of the wind up of the Scheme occurred on 7 September 2022 when the Financial Report was authorised for issue by the Directors of the Responsible Entity.
-As at the date of this report, the Directors are not aware of any matter or circumstance not otherwise dealt with in the Financial Report that have significantly affected or may significantly affect the Scheme, as the wind up of the Scheme was completed on that date.
+The completion of the wind up of the Scheme occurred on 8 March 2023 when the Financial Report was authorised for issue by the Directors of the Responsible Entity.
+Since 31 December 2022, there have been no other matters or circumstances not otherwise dealt with in the Financial Report that have significantly affected or may significantly affect the Scheme.